 Do you or your child play contact sports?
-Receive your sports mouthguards in Dr. Ned Greenberg’s Middle River dental office.
+Receive a mouthguard in Dr. Ned Greenberg’s dental office.
 Patients need to wear mouthguards when playing lacrosse, soccer, hockey, football, and other contact sports.
 Sports mouthguards are a general dental treatment that allows patients to play the sports they love while protecting their teeth and gums from damage.
-Wearing a sports mouthguard also absorbs shock to lessen the chance of concussion.
-Sports mouthguards are made of a thick plastic that acts as a layer of protection for your mouth.
-Learn more about the benefits of mouthguards as well as answers to questions about mouthguards below:
+Mouthguards are made of thick plastic that acts as a layer of protection for your teeth and gums.
+Learn more about the benefits of mouthguards as well as answers to questions about custom sports mouthguards in our Baltimore, MD office below:

 - Prevents tooth loss

-Over-the-counter mouthguards don’t offer a custom professional fit.
-They may fall out or make it difficult to speak.
-Alternatively, professional custom-fit mouthguards fit securely and not restrict speech.
+Over-the-counter mouthguards do not offer a custom fit.
+As a result, they may fall out or make it difficult to speak.
+Alternatively, professional custom-fit mouthguards fit securely and do not restrict speech.

-To create a custom sports mouthguard, Dr. Greenberg will take dental impressions of teeth to ensure a custom-fit.
+To create a custom sports mouthguard, Dr. Greenberg will take dental impressions of teeth to ensure a custom fit.
 When the mouthguard is complete, he will make sure it is comfortable and fits properly in the mouth.
-To care for your sports mouthguard, regularly clean it with cool water and mouthwash or soap to make sure bacteria don’t multiply.
+To care for your sports mouthguard, regularly clean it with cool water and mouthwash or soap to ensure they do not multiply.
 Use cool water as hot water can warp the plastic.
 Store your mouthguard in its ventilated container so it can dry between uses.
 If you find that your mouthguard smells, soak it in hydrogen peroxide and then mouthwash or denture cleaner.
 Regularly cleaning your mouthguard ensures that it stays fresh and is free from bacterial infection.

 Sports Mouthguard FAQs

 How long do sports mouthguards last?